 Times Change, Risks Remain

 Risk is inherently human.
 We make decisions every day based on our culture, our experiences, and our personality that guide how much—or how little—risk we’re willing to take on.
 As technology infiltrated our lives and began guiding our behaviors, organizations have had to understand and process new risks that didn’t exist before.
 For example, when paper documents were our only means of recording data, a file generally remained static and stored in a physical location.
-Now we are able to share and store our data across multiple devices and systems, allowing anyone with access the ability to copy, record, and disperse sensitive company information without being detected.
+Now we are able to share and store our data across multiple devices and systems.
+This allows anyone with access the ability to copy, record, and disperse sensitive company information without being detected.
 Data became invaluable to advertisers, and consumers have been surprised to learn how much of our personal information has been taken and sold without our knowledge.

 People Vs. Machines

 Technology creates a sense of invisibility that makes us feel vulnerable.
 We cannot see malicious code in our computer, or a database aggregating our internet travels, but we trust the safeguards of the system as a barricade to these threats.
 As a result, more people begin to feel powerless against their digital universe.
 Therefore, people put distance between themselves and their devices and systems and separate from the risks.

 Unfortunately, most data breaches are caused by human error.
 Due to a lack of understanding of the technology we use, or the tendency to feel disconnected from the systems that govern them, people often blame digital threats on an exterior “other” instead of understanding their part within the ecosystem.
 As we enter an unprecedented time of technological change, where our lives are inextricably linked to our devices, companies must find a way to allow people and technology to exist together in a reciprocal relationship.